M-arcus/cloudron-docs/docs/documentation/backups.md

   when using the rsync format.
 To make sure that each backup directory is "self contained" (i.e can be simply copied without additional tools), Cloudron issues a 'remote copy' request for each file.

+* File uploads and remote copies are parallelized.

 * When using the file system backend, the rsync format can hardlink 'same' files across backups to conserve space.
 If you happen to use a file system that does not support hardlinks, just